GageWAnderson/fashion_analyzer/README.md

 # Fashion Analyzer
 Fashion Analyzer is a web application that uses a FastAPI backend and a React frontend to analyze fashion images.
 The application is containerized using Docker and coordinated with Docker Compose.

+It supports the following features:
+1. Summary and analysis of the most recent trends in fashion.
+2. A constrained AI search engine that can search the web for clothing itmes a user requests.

+Fashion anaylzer runs with 100% local models!
+It uses [vLLM](https://github.com/vllm-project/vllm) to run the LLMs.

 ## Features

 - **FastAPI Backend**: Provides a robust and high-performance API for image analysis.